dearblue/ruby-crc/README.md

 It is written by pure ruby with based on slice-by-eight algorithm (slice-by-16 algorithm with byte-order free).

-Included built-in CRC modules are CRC-32, CRC-32C, CRC-64-XZ, CRC-16, CRC-8-MAXIM, CRC-5-USB and many more.
+Included built-in CRC models are CRC-32, CRC-32C, CRC-64-XZ, CRC-16, CRC-8-MAXIM, CRC-5-USB and many more.

 Customization is posible for 1 to 64 bit width, any polynomials, and with/without bit reflection input/output.